Bonifacio Day Holiday: Pay Rules, and Computation

 In honor of one of the Philippines’ greatest heroes, let’s go back in time to remember his contributions.

-Who is Bonifacio?
+Who is Andres Bonifacio?

 On November 30, 1863, Santiago Bonifacio and Catalina de Castro welcomed the birth of their son, Andres.
 Santiago Bonifacio, the father, was the community’s river ferry driver, politician, and tailor.
 His mother, Catalina de Castro, on the other hand, worked at a cigarette factory.